Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

 Bayesian modeling approaches are naturally appealing when the focus is on quantifying predictive uncertainty.
 To this end, the more traditional Bayesian models simultaneously learn the mapping to the lower-dimensional subspace along with the regression function in the coordinates on this subspace.
 These approaches range from Gaussian process latent variable models (GP-LVMs) \citep{lawrence2005probabilistic,titsias2010bayesian} for probabilistic nonlinear principle component analysis to mixture of factor models \citep{chen2010compressive}.
 However, such methods pose daunting computational challenges with even moderately large $p$ and sample size due to learning the number and distribution of latent variables, as well as the mapping functions, while maintaining identifiability restrictions.

-To enhance the time efficiency of the aforementioned approaches, pre-processing steps are often employed, and two popular pre-processing methods are feature screening and projection.
-The feature screening approach identifies features that exhibit the strongest marginal association with the response variable.
-By selecting the features with the highest marginal association, this approach aims to reduce the dimensionality of the problem.
-Feature screening methods are generally straightforward to implement, and it offers asymptotic guarantees of selecting a superset of important features \citep{chen2018error}.
-On the other hand, projection approaches aim to construct lower-dimensional feature vectors by combining the original high-dimensional features.
-One common method in projection approaches is to construct a few principal components (PCs) from the original $p$-dimensional feature vector.
+To enhance the time efficiency of the aforementioned approaches, pre-processing steps are often employed, and two popular pre-processing methods are predictor screening and projection.
+The predictor screening approach identifies predictors that exhibit the strongest marginal association with the response variable.
+By selecting the predictors with the highest marginal association, this approach aims to reduce the dimensionality of the problem. predictor screening methods are generally straightforward to implement, and it offers asymptotic guarantees of selecting a superset of important predictors \citep{chen2018error}.
+On the other hand, projection approaches aim to construct lower-dimensional predictor vectors by combining the original high-dimensional predictors.
+One common method in projection approaches is to construct a few principal components (PCs) from the original $p$-dimensional predictor vector.